 - Do find out if your bride even wants you to ask for her father's (or mother's) blessing.
 Plenty of women are wholeheartedly against it, whether it's because she doesn't want anyone to know about her engagement before she does or because it's against her principles.
+You certainly do not want the proposal to go poorly based on a misunderstanding.

 - Do make your girlfriend’s mother feel included as well.
 You can ask her parents at the same time, or if they are separated, ask her primary caregiver first.
+Many Inside Weddings grooms have also asked brothers, sisters, or even aunts, uncles, or grandparents.
+A general rule of thumb is to make sure you speak with the family members that your future bride feels closest to in order to ensure you've covered all of your bases, if that's important to her.

 - Do be prepared to explain your financially stability and plans for the future, because her father will probably ask.

 - Do let her parents know when you plan on popping the question, and make sure they don't say anything to spoil the surprise until she calls to give them the good news.
+You don't want your surprise ruined because someone got too excited and shared the news with another family member (or your bride-to-be!).